 Carbs, we thought you were our friends for all of those years, and look how you keep doing us wrong.

 But there are other benefits to your sex appeal to be had by hitting the farmers' market more often.
-Previous studies have shown that the carotenoids found in colourful fruits and vegetables can actually give your skin a perceptibly pretty glow.
+Previous studies have shown that the carotenoids found in colorful fruits and vegetables can actually give your skin a perceptibly pretty glow.
 Grab a bunch of sweet potatoes and get ready to upgrade your face!

 And if all else fails, you can always slather yourself with KFC's fried-chicken-scented sunscreen and hope that your crush or betrothed loves the scent of peppery breading.
 Or, just try this: